tomchen/example-typescript-package/README.md

 Now everything is set.
 The example package has automated tests and upload (publishing) already set up with GitHub Actions:

-- Every time you `git push` your `master` or `main` branch, the package is automatically tested against the desired OS and Node.js versions with GitHub Actions.
+- Every time you `git push` or a pull request is submitted on your `master` or `main` branch, the package is automatically tested against the desired OS and Node.js versions with GitHub Actions.
 - Every time a new release (either the initial version or an updated version) is created, the latest version of the package is automatically published to npm and/or GitHub Packages registry with GitHub Actions.

 Apparently, you have to change the version number in order to publish a new version to the registries.
 You can unpublish a version or the whole package but can never re-publish the same version under the same name.